 Cader Idris is a fantastic mountain in North Wales and this painting was a commission for someone who very much enjoyed walking up it in all weathers conditions!
 To paint this, I set up the easel on the beach at Barmouth looking back away from the coast.
 The weather was unpredictable, sometimes bright sunshine, then dark foreboding skies.
 I anchored the easel with some large beach stones, had a lovely day’s painting and eventually finished it off back in the studio.

 Saturday 22 July to Saturday 29 July 2017

-Acrylics/Watercolours incorporating conte/pastel
+Acrylics/Watercolours incorporating conte/pastel, and oils

 Mark Warner is an artist and tutor who lives in Shropshire in England.
 He is not only a respected artist but also a highly professional tutor with many years of teaching experience.

 Mark is passionate about working outside, tutoring numerous day and residential plein air holidays.
 His sessions are very popular -- and he leads by example, creating a relaxed and encouraging environment.
 He says “I adore using colour while interpreting the light, weather and a love for the materials.
 I work directly in the field (literally on many occasions!) from sketches created outside as well as notes and photographs taken on location.”